gh0stzk/dotfiles/README.md

 <sup>Experience effortless beauty with picom as the compositor, providing a pleasing aesthetic without sacrificing performance.
 Enjoy a hassle-free working experience with delightful visual effects, balance between performance and beauty..
 And you can adjust the transparency of your open windows with a simple key combination.
 Control the appearance of your desktop to perfectly suit your mood and style.</sup>

+**Enhanced Rofi Applets**

+<sup>Take control of your network connections effortlessly with our new rofi applet for NetworkManager.
+Manage your Bluetooth devices with ease using the Bluetooth control applet.
+Take control of your clipboard with the new Clipboard manager applet, never lose something you copied again.
+Capture screenshots seamlessly with the dedicated screenshot applet.
+Plus, enjoy a new power menu applet, offering options to shutdown, reboot, logout, suspend, or restart bspwm.</sup>

+**Terminal Selection Menu**

+<sup>Choose your preferred terminal emulator between alacritty and kitty through a simple menu.
+The selected terminal will be the default for your environment, with alacritty set as the default.</sup>

+**Tmux Configuration**

+<sup>Benefit from a newly added tmux configuration and design, enhancing your terminal multiplexing experience.</sup>

+**Complete Neovim Setup**

+<sup>Immerse yourself in a fully configured Neovim setup with plugins, written in Lua, providing a simple but powerful and efficient code editing environment.</sup>

+**Optimized ZSH Configuration**

+<sup>Enjoy a complete and optimized configuration of ZSH with features such as autocompletion, syntax highlighting, history substring search, and a simple yet powerful and beautiful prompt.
+Elevate your command line experience to a new level of efficiency and aesthetics.</sup>

 **Additional Features:**